 Questions about Mid-Century Modern House Numbers

-Most signage and mid-century modern house numbers are available in several heights: 4 inches, 6 inches, 8 inches, 12 inches and 15 inches.
-Larger sizes could look really good with brushed finish, wood finish, or as backlit house numbers.
+Most signage and mid-century modern house numbers are available in several heights: 4 inches, 6 inches, 8 inches, 12 inches, and 15 inches.
+Larger sizes could look really good with a brushed finish, wood finish, or as backlit house numbers.

 |4 inches||small, subtle, understated |

 viewable from 50 feet Perfect for interiors, close viewing, or properties near the roadway

 |6 inches||Suitable for most house address needs |